 Location: Birch River, Manitoba

 Investment: $50,500 (IFI)

-This multi-year investment, which started in 2018 and ends in 2020, provides funding for the development of a twenty-year forest management plan, which will support new business opportunities and train workers.
-This investment enables the community to conduct a feasibility study and develop a business plan for a logging operation and forest development activities, including land-use planning, forestry practices, long-term forestry planning and reforestation.
+This multi-year investment, which started in 2018 and ended in 2020, provided funding for the development of a twenty-year forest management plan, which will support new business opportunities and train workers.
+This investment enabled the community to conduct a feasibility study as well as develop a business plan for a logging operation and other forest development activities including land-use planning, forestry practices, long-term forestry planning and reforestation.

 Read more about our investment in the Wuskwi Sipihk First Nation to pursue new business opportunities and provide training to workers.